So einfach können Sie Ihren Vorsorgeausweis beziehen

 The projected interest rate

-The projected interest rate is used for the preliminary calculation of retirement assets and retirement pensions at retirement age.
-This is a hypothetical interest rate and is not guaranteed.
-It corresponds to Profond’s technical interest rate, insofar as there is no agreement to the contrary in the Pension Plan.
+The projected interest rate is used to estimate retirement assets and retirement pensions at the time of retirement age.
+This is a hypothetical interest rate.
+In accordance with the Pension Fund Regulations, it corresponds to the technical interest rate of Profond.